klh005/2023-LoLObjectives-Report/_site/README.md

 ### Relevant Columns

 The dataset provides a detailed overview of gameplay metrics and match outcomes from professional League of Legends esports matches.
-There are 148,992 rows in this dataset, and here’s an introduction to some of the key columns:

 - **Major Outcome Columns:**
   - **league**: The specific league or tournament in which the match took place.